szanislaw/dl-noise-reduction/README.md

 # dl-noise-reduction
-Noise Reduction using DCCRNet and Traditional Audio Engineering methods
+A Noise Reduction Pipeline using DCCRNet and Traditional Audio Engineering methods